 Can Prediabetes be reversed?

 Yes!
 By embracing self-care at home (such as healthy eating and increased activity), 90% of people with Prediabetes can regain their health.
-Type 2 Diabetes is not a foregone conclusion just because you have Prediabetes, so you have the opportunity to make lifestyle changes that can transform your future.
+Type 2 Diabetes does not have to happen just because you have Prediabetes!
+You can make lifestyle changes that can transform your future.
 Consult with your medical professionals, and consider getting guidance from a qualified health and wellness coach.